alliance-apps/VeniceRCON-documentation/docs/api/auth.md

   path = "/api/auth/whoami",
-  description = "retrieves informations about the currently used token", loggedIn = True, responseText = "responds with informations about your token" ) }}
+  description = "retrieves informations about the currently used token", loggedIn = True, responseText = "responds with informations about your token", response = parse_schema(schemas.Whoami)
+) }}

 {{ route(